 Layer the outer fabric on top of the matching pieces of wadding and pin or clip around the outside.
-Quilt however you choose, I went for diagonal lines to go inbetween the penguins.
+Quilt however you choose, I went for straight lines and kept them the same width apart using the guide tool on my machine.
 If you have a walking foot you can use this to help with the quilting as I have done.

 Join your outer pieces the same way as you did the lining, following steps 3 and 4 again.
 Turn it the right side out.

-Put your lining into the outer fabric and tack around the top a centimeter or so from the top edge.
+Put your lining into the outer fabric, with wrong sides together, and tack around the top a centimetre or so from the top edge.
 This will make it easier when you come to bind the bag later as the layers will already be held in place.

 Take your binding and fold it in half, press to create a centre fold, this will make it sit more easily over the raw edge at the top of the bag.
 Pin or Wonderclip it into place around the top of the bag and sew into place.

 There are several different ways to sew bias binding but I have to admit I do it the quick and easy way, I press as mentioned above, fold it around the raw edge of the fabric and then sew from the front catching the back of the binding at the same time.

 Fold your handle fabric in half lengthwise and press so it makes a line down the centre.
 Open it up again and fold the edges in towards the centre, press again.
 Fold it back in half again so the raw edges are tucked in.
 At each end turn 1cm of fabric inwards to hide the raw edges of the fabric.
 Top stitch 1/4 inch all around the outside.

 Position one end of your handle on the centre of one of the top sides of the bag, with around 1.5cm of the handle over the fabric, pin into place.
 Do the same on the opposite side of the bag with the other end of the handle.
 Secure the handle onto the bag with a few rows of stitching.